IVSoftware/IVSoftware.Portable.Reconciler/README.md

 ___

-**VersionComparer example
+**VersionComparer example**

 ##### Named delegate

 The versionComparer sorts in descending order.
-This argument can be passed by making a named method and passing the name:
+This argument can be passed by making a named method and passing 'just' the name:

 ```csharp
 CompareVersionResult CompareVersion<DatabaseRecord>(a,b) => (CompareVersionResult)a.TimeStamp.CompareTo(b.TimeStamp);